James Forrest (footballer, born 1991): 2011–12

 In August 2011, Scott Brown said that Forrest was the best player to come out of the Celtic youth academy since Aiden McGeady.
 Forrest scored his first goal of the season in a 5–1 victory against Dundee United and his performances in the month of September, including two goals in a 4–0 victory against Motherwell and another goal against Inverness Caledonian Thistle, saw him win SPL Young Player of the Month.
 In Celtic's Scottish League Cup quarter-final tie with Hibernian on 26 October, Forrest was credited with a match-winning performance.
 Celtic went in at the break 1–0 down but Forrest was instrumental in reigniting the tie after half-time, with two early goals.

-On 31 October 2011, Premier League club Tottenham Hotspur's chief scout Ian Broomfield was reported to have watched Forrest in action.
-Tottenham manager Harry Redknapp later confirmed this was true and that he believed Forrest to be a good player.
-However, he also said that at that stage he had not considered making a bid for Forrest.
-In November 2011, the Scottish Football Association's Dutch performance director Mark Wotte, who helped start the careers of players like Robin van Persie, Arjen Robben and Wesley Sneijder, said that he sees Forrest as being "the light in the darkness" of Scottish football.
+In November 2011, the Scottish Football Association's Dutch performance director Mark Wotte said that he saw Forrest as being "the light in the darkness" of Scottish football.
 He said that if more players like Forrest are produced then the Scotland team will be able to match the performance of countries like Uruguay, who got to the 2010 World Cup semi-final and at the time were fourth in the FIFA World Rankings despite having a population smaller than Scotland's.

 Forrest played in all of Celtic's matches in the Europa League qualifiers and group stage.
 He scored against Dunfermline and won the SPL Young Player of the Month award for November, his second of the season.
 In January 2012, Forrest was named one of the 13 players to watch in 2012 by world football governing body FIFA.
 He scored against St Mirren and Dunfermline before his season ended after suffering an injury during Celtic's defeat to Kilmarnock in the 2012 Scottish League Cup Final.
 He finished the season having scored 9 goals and made 7 assists in 43 appearances and won his second major honour at the end of the season when Celtic finished as SPL Champions.
 His form over the season also saw him win two personal awards as both the Scottish Football Writers' Association and Professional Footballers' Association Scotland voted him their respective Young Player of the Year as well as being named in the PFA Scotland SPL Team of the Year.